 Summary: The Consumer Product Safety Commission bike helmet standard is required by law in the US.
 Some of the Snell Memorial Foundation standards are a bit more difficult to pass, but are not often used.
 ASTM continues to produce standards for other activities such as skating, skiing and downhill bicycle racing.
 Australia, Canada, Europe and others have bicycle helmet standards as well, and we discuss them below.
 We also have a summary standards comparison page.

-CPSC staff of comments received on the standard by CPSC.
+Some history: BHSI began participating in the CPSC meetings in September, 1994, and provided written comments on the CPSC drafts.
+We also participated in the ASTM task group that provided an analysis to the CPSC staff of comments received on the standard by CPSC.
 In addition we send a representative to all of the CPSC public meetings, including the meetings to discuss the proposed addition of a requirement for reflective surfaces to the CPSC standard.
 CPSC held another public meeting on June 5, 1995, for further discussion of that subject and their proposed coverage requirements, which were somewhat greater than the ASTM requirement had been.
 We attended and helped to organize a test in June of 1995 of various reflective tapes that could be required on helmets.
 We were hoping that CPSC would hold the line on the test line requirements and add a requirement for a retro-reflective surface area to make helmets more visible under night conditions.
 In fact, they fell back a little on the test line second draft, but held it in the final one.
-They eliminated the reflective requirement from the final rule after finding that reflective tape did not help recognition distances in their tests.
-We were keenly disappointed that the final draft also eliminated the use of lower of g levels for child helmets and lighter test headforms more consistent with a child's head weight.
+They eliminated the reflective requirement from the final rule after finding that reflective tape did not help driver recognition distances in their tests.
+We were keenly disappointed that the final draft also eliminated the use of lower g levels for child helmets and lighter test headforms more consistent with a child's head weight.
 Instead child helmets are tested to the adult standard as if there were no difference in their heads.
+(The ASTM standard now uses headforms whose weight varies with size.)
 We have urged the Commission to bear in mind the need to revise bicycle helmet standards regularly to keep them up to date.

 ASTM is active in improving and promoting its bicycle helmet standard.
 ASTM F1447replaced the Snell standard as the most widely used bike helmet standard in the mid-1990's.
 Manufacturers who made the switch felt that Snell was charging them too much for certification.